smherwig/phoenix-nginx-eval/README.md

 netmask 255.255.255.0
 ```

-Reboot the machine.
-After reboot, the `eno1` physical port will have IP adress
+If ApacheBench is run from another Ubuntu device, edit that system's
-`192.168.99.10`.
+`/etc/network/interfaces`, but with an IP address of `192.168.99.20`.

-On you Mac, hookup the Ethernet cable and go to
+If running ApacheBench on macOS, hookup the Ethernet cable and go to
 `System Preferences > Network > Ethernet` and configure as follows: